Lyra McKee: Funeral and vigils

-Reactions to death
+Reactions

-British Prime Minister Theresa May called the murder "shocking and senseless", saying McKee "died doing her job with great courage".
+British Prime Minister Theresa May called the killing "shocking and senseless", saying McKee "died doing her job with great courage".
 Taoiseach Leo Varadkar said "our solidarity also goes out to the people of Derry and to the entire journalism community.
 We cannot allow those who want to propagate violence, fear and hate to drag us back to the past."
 Irish President Michael D. Higgins, said "the loss of a journalist at any time in any part of the world is an attack on truth itself."

-U.S. House of Representatives Speaker, Nancy Pelosi, who had visited Derry only a few hours before the events, also condemned the murder.
+U.S. House of Representatives Speaker Nancy Pelosi, who had visited Derry only a few hours before the events, also condemned the killing.
 The attack was condemned by religious leaders of many denominations, including Ken Good, Church of Ireland Bishop of Derry and Raphoe; Diarmuid Martin, Catholic Archbishop of Dublin; Donal McKeown, Catholic Bishop of Derry; and Charles McMullen, Moderator of the Presbyterian Church in Ireland.
 Other public figures to express condolences include Karen Bradley, Secretary of State for Northern Ireland; and former US President Bill Clinton.
 Séamus Dooley, assistant general secretary of the National Union of Journalists in Northern Ireland, described her as "a journalist of courage, style and integrity".

 The leaders of Northern Ireland's main political parties, the DUP, Sinn Féin, UUP, SDLP, Alliance Party and Green Party, released a joint statement condemning the killing of McKee and described it as "an attack on all the people of this community, an attack on the peace and democratic processes".
 They also said that it was a "pointless and futile act to destroy the progress made over the last 20 years, which has the overwhelming support of people everywhere".
 They further reiterated their support for the Police Service of Northern Ireland, who were the intended targets of the gun attack.